deity-io/falcon-platform-docs/versioned_docs/version-2/platform/client/files.md

 The build directory contains the built assets for your site.
 This should not be committed to your git repo.

 ### config
-The config directory contains Falcon Client config json files (`default.json`, `production.json` etc).
-In these files you'll be able to configure things like the port Falcon Client is running on.
+The config directory contains DEITY PWA Frontend config json files (`default.json`, `production.json` etc).
+In these files you'll be able to configure things like the port DEITY PWA Frontend is running on.

 ### i18n
 This directory contains your sites translations.
 The structure is `<language>/translations.json`. e.g. `en/translations.json` for english translations.